 |1/01/1992||Technical Report||x-ray diffraction; other|

-Provenance Don Marcello Massarenti Collection, Rome [date and mode of acquisition unknown]; Henry Walters, Baltimore, 1902, by purchase; Walters Art Museum, 1931, by bequest.
+Provenance Don Marcello Massarenti Collection, Rome; purchased by Henry Walters, Baltimore, 1902; by beques to Walters Art Museum, 1931.

 Inscriptions [Inscription] Under arch: SI Q] VA TAMEN PIETAS GELIDOS MOVET RVSTICA M [ANES] / RVMPE MORAS [SPES HAEC S]OLA EST MIHI GRATIA [VITAE].; [Inscription] Below the first inscription: M IVNIO M. F. PAL.
 RVFO / SOTERICHVS.
 PAEDAGOG.
 FECIT / HAE SUNT PARVAE TVAE MEAEQ SEDES / HAEC CERTA EST DOMVS HAEC COLENDA NOBIS / HAEC EST QVEM MIHI SVSCITAVI VIVVS.